telerik/ajax-docs/general-information/troubleshooting/installation-troubleshooting.md

 **Suggested solution:**

-Log in to your Telerik account and download the Telerik UI for ASP.NET AJAX installer again.
+Log in to your Telerik account and download the Telerik® UI for ASP.NET Ajax installer again.
 An md5 hash sum calculator can be used to verify the new download is not corrupt (the [fciv](http://support.microsoft.com/default.aspx/kb/841290/) utility is such a tool).
 Download the installation file to a non-compressed drive.

 ## "Installation Error" screen during the installation